 Hiking boots are, at the same time, durable and comfortable as they should allow the hiker to walk comfortably long distances.

-- Mid cut hiking boots: Mid cut hiking boots stop around the level of the ankle bone.
+- Mid-cut hiking boots: Mid-cut hiking boots stop around the level of the ankle bone.
 They will protect the ankle from scrapes and cuts, but the overall protection of the ankle is fairly low.
-In terms of movement restriction, they fall between the low cut and high cut hiking boots.
+In terms of movement restriction, they fall between low-cut and high-cut hiking boots.

 Hiking boots can be made from a variety of different materials like leather, rubber, synthetic materials, and more.

 Hiking boots will normally be waterproof as they are intended for use in a variety of weather conditions.

 Motorcycle shoes try to provide good levels of protection while at the same time, remain very comfortable and easy to walk in.
 Motorcycle shoes offer a decent alternative for motorcyclists but will no offer the best levels of protection.

 Motorcycle shoes will often have reinforced toe boxes, added ankle protection, with stronger heel counters, and more.

 Motorcycle shoes are made from various heavy-duty materials that can protect against impact, abrasions, and splitting like thermoplastic polyurethane, durable microfiber, vulcanized rubber heavy-duty textiles, heavy-duty plastic, and more.